krishamaze/fe-be-alignment-analysis/finetune-ERP-frontend-New/docs/frontend.md

 ## Home Page Quick Actions

-- The `QuickActions` component on the home page shows pricing cards for common repairs.
+- The `QuickActions` component displays a "Most Popular Repairs" heading, three pricing cards and a footer link to view all repair services.
 - Each card links to `/repair?service=<type>` to prefill the booking form.

 ## Booking Form